ppacher/go-sftp/README.md

 ```

 `go-sftp` is not yet complete an some protocol features are still missing.
 In
 addition, the server implementation is postponed until the client is fully
-functional is not yet complete an some protocol features are still missing.
-In
-addition, the server implementation is postponed until the client is fully
 functional.